When should you report a car accident?

 It’s common sense to call the police if you’re involved in a serious road accident, but what should you do about minor collisions?

-With small scrapes, such as catching the bumper of the car in front as you move off at the lights, or a roundabout, you might think nothing of it if you both get out and agree “no harm done”.
+With small scrapes, such as catching the bumper of the car in front as you move off at the lights, you might think nothing of it if you both get out and agree “no harm done”.

 But if you don’t exchange details or report the incident to the police you could face repercussions further down the line.